stevenocchipinti/CS_Scoreboard/README.markdown

 Currently the auto-update is accomplished with a `<meta>` tag, but will eventually be AJAX based.

 ## Installation and Usage

-Ensure the required gems are installed and use this to start Sinatra:
+To get up and running:
+    bundle install
-    ruby -rubygems scores.rb
+    bundle exec ruby scores.rb
-When you browse to the app for the first time, it should start the daemon process in the background.
+When you browse to root URL of the app it will start the daemon process in the background.
 You can check the status of the daemon with the `/daemon` path.
-You should then be redirected to the `/scores` path where the scoreboard will be visible.
+You should then be redirected to the `/scores` path where the scoreboard will be displayed.